tushartushar/taksidiotis/guide.md

 * Don't forget to visit the Archaeological Museum of Delphi.The Archaeological Museum of Delphi is one of the most important in Greece since it exhibits the history of the Delphic sanctuary, site of the most famous ancient Greek oracle.
 Its rich collections comprise primarily architectural sculpture and statues donated to the sanctuary reflecting its religious, political and artistic activities from its early years in the 8th century BC to its decline in Late Antiquity.[Click to see more] (http://odysseus.culture.gr/h/1/eh151.jsp?obj_id=3404)

+* Stavros Niarchos Foundation Cultural Center: If you want to rest and take a walk into Athens' most beautiful spots [SNFCC](https://en.wikipedia.org/wiki/Stavros_Niarchos_Foundation_Cultural_Center) is your place.
+[Located in the bay of Phaliron](https://goo.gl/maps/fB6XJbZ5pwk), includes new facilities for the National Library of Greece and the National Opera, as well as the 210,000 m² Stavros Niarchos Park.
+For more info click [here](https://www.snfcc.org/?lang=en)

 ## Restaurants/Tavernas